symbiote-h2020/SymbioteCloud/README.md

 ### 2.6 Register resources

 After our platform has been registered and symbIoTe Cloud components for our platform are configured and are running, we can proceed to expose some of our platform&#39;s resources to symbIoTe Core.
 List of properties that are supported in the description in Release 1.1.0 can be found here: [List of properties supported in R2 (BIM + imported models)](file:///colab/pages/viewpage.action%3FpageId=10092548).
-This is done by sending _HTTP POST_ request containing resource description on _RegistrationHandler&#39;s_ registration endpoint (i.e. [http://myplatform.eu:8102/rh/resources](http://myplatform.eu:8101/)).
+This is done by sending _HTTP POST_ request containing resource description on _RegistrationHandler&#39;s_ registration endpoint (i.e. [http://myplatform.eu:443/rh/resources](http://myplatform.eu:8101/)).
 Exemplary description is shown below:

 ```
 [
   {
     "internalId": "internal_id",
-    "pluginId": "plugin_id
+    "pluginId": "plugin_id",
     "cloudMonitoringHost": "cloud_monitoring_host_ip",
     "params": {
        "type": "Type of device, used in monitoring"